 What happens when you have elevated white blood cells?

 Since white blood cells fight off infection, people tend to think that elevated levels are actually beneficial.
 This is not necessarily the case!
 A high white blood cell count isn’t a specific disease, but it can indicate another problem, such as infection, stress, inflammation, trauma, allergy, or certain diseases.
 That’s why a high white blood cell count usually requires further investigation.
 The InsideTracker blood analysis measures your white blood cell count, and will tell you whether it is in the optimal zone for you.
 If your white blood cell count is elevated, you should speak with your doctor.

 What are the symptoms of elevated white blood cell count?

 The only way to truly determine if your levels are too high is to get your blood tested, by your physician’s office or through InsideTracker.
-People with high white blood cell count, a condition called leukocytosis, typically don’t have any specific symptoms, but may have a medical condition that is responsible for raising white blood cell levels.
-The specific number for high white blood cell count varies from one lab testing facility to another, but a general rule of thumb is that a count of more than 10,500 leukocytes in a microliter of blood in adults is generally considered to be high, while 4,500-10,500 is considered within the normal range.
-Since high white blood cell count can be a symptom of another underlying problem, you might experience symptoms that are associated with that condition.
+People with high (above normal) white blood cell count, a condition called leukocytosis, typically don’t have any specific symptoms, but may have a medical condition that is responsible for raising white blood cell levels.
+The specific number for high (above normal) white blood cell count varies from one lab testing facility to another, but a general rule of thumb is that a count of more than 10,500 leukocytes in a microliter of blood in adults is generally considered to be high, while 4,500-10,500 is considered within the normal range.
+Since a high (above normal) white blood cell count can be a symptom of another underlying problem, you might experience symptoms that are associated with that condition.
 However, people with leukocytosis may also experience a combination of these symptoms: fever, fainting, bleeding, bruising, weight loss, and general pain.

 What are the causes of elevated white blood cell count?